cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 It is assumed that you have [validated your OpenStack](validate_openstack.html.md) and [have a bosh running](deploying_microbosh.html).

+It is also required that you have provisioned a floating IP address (`2.3.4.5` in the examples below) and setup your DNS to map `*` records to this IP address.
+For example, if you were using `mycloud.com` domain as the base domain for your Cloud Foundry, you need a `*` A record for this zone mapping to `2.3.4.5`.

 Confirm in your local terminal that you have the bosh CLI installed and is targeting your bosh:

 <pre class="terminate">